MilaNLProc/mila-website-backend/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "MilaNLP Lab"
-  content = "The Milan Natural Language Processing Lab" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "We are the **Milan Natural Language Processing Group**.
+We study, develop and deploy NLP algorithms to solve real-world problems." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).